-Goodwill and Intangible Assets.
+Goodwill.
 Goodwill represents the excess of the purchase price over the fair value of the net assets acquired in a business combination.
-The Company performs an impairment test of its goodwill in the fourth quarter of its fiscal year, or more frequently if indicators of potential impairment arise.
+Goodwill is evaluated for impairment annually in the fourth quarter of its fiscal year, or more frequently if indicators of potential impairment arise.
 The Company has a single reporting unit and consequently evaluates goodwill for impairment based on an evaluation of the fair value of the Company as a whole.
 No impairment has been recognized for any of the periods presented.

-Acquired intangible assets other than goodwill are amortized over their useful lives unless the lives are determined to be indefinite.
+Intangible Assets.
+Acquired intangible assets other than goodwill, which primarily consist of developed technology and customer relationships, are amortized over their useful lives unless the lives are determined to be indefinite.
 For intangible assets acquired in a business combination, the estimated fair values of the assets received are used to establish their recorded values.
 Valuation techniques consistent with the market approach, income approach and/or cost approach are used to measure fair value.

 Impairment of Long-Lived Assets.
 Long-lived assets, such as property and equipment, capitalized website development costs, and intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized by the amount by which the carrying amount of the asset exceeds the fair value of the asset.
-The Company did not record any impairment charges in any of the periods presented.
+The Company has not recorded any material impairment charges.

 Research and Development.
 Research and development costs, including new product development, are charged to operating expenses as incurred in the consolidated statements of operations.
-Such costs included personnel-related costs (including stock-based compensation), allocated costs of facilities and information technology, supplies, software tools and product certification.
+Research and development included personnel-related costs (including stock-based compensation), allocated costs of facilities and information technology, supplies, software tools and product certification.

 Advertising.
-Advertising costs are included in sales and marketing and expensed as incurred, except for production costs associated with television advertising, which are expensed on the first date of airing.
-Advertising costs were \$14.4 million, \$16.5 million and \$13.9 million for fiscal 2018, 2017 and 2016, respectively.
+Advertising costs are included in sales and marketing and expensed as incurred, except for production costs associated with television and radio advertising, which are expensed on the first date of airing.
+Advertising costs were \$13.7 million, \$14.4 million and \$16.5 million for fiscal 2019, 2018 and 2017, respectively.

 Advertising payments to the Company's channel partners are recorded as a reduction in revenue.
-These costs totaled \$0.3 million, \$0.3 million and \$0.5 million for fiscal 2018, 2017 and 2016, respectively.
+These costs totaled \$0.3 million annually for each of the fiscal years 2019, 2018 and 2017, respectively.